acepilot950-creator/holbertonschool-shell/loops_conditions_and_parsing/README.md

 #        Displays Buzz when the number is a multiple of 5
 #        Otherwise, displays the number
 #        In a list format
+# 11-read_and_cut: Bash script that displays the content of the file /etc/passwd.

+#        Your script should only display:

+#        username
+#        user id
+#        Home directory path for the user